Back to Best Solar Software

 2. PVsyst — Best for Lender-Required Bankability

-Best for: Utility-scale developers where lenders contractually require PVsyst output.
+Best for: Utility-scale developers where lenders contractually require PVsyst output for debt underwriting.

 3. Aurora Solar — Best US Residential Premium

-Best for: US residential installers prioritizing proposal polish and close-rate uplift.
+Best for: US residential installers prioritizing proposal polish and close-rate uplift over commercial workflow depth.

-Aurora’s LiDAR + AI roof modeling and polished proposals lift residential close rates from 30% to 65% in user case studies.
-For US residential teams where proposal quality drives revenue, Aurora is the premium choice.
-Less suited for international or commercial-heavy workflows.
+Aurora Solar acquired HelioScope in August 2021, so both platforms now share a parent company.
+Aurora’s strength is LiDAR + AI roof modeling and polished proposals that lift residential close rates from 30% to 65% in user case studies.
+For US residential teams where proposal quality directly drives revenue, Aurora is the premium choice.

 4. OpenSolar — Best Free Alternative

-Best for: Residential installers wanting integrated proposals without paying.
+Best for: Residential installers wanting integrated proposals without paying a licensing fee.

-Pros: Free forever, integrated proposals + payments, 28,000+ users globally.
-Cons: 500 kW cap, no US SLD without AutoCAD, photogrammetry not LiDAR, partner-funded business model.
+Pros: Free forever; integrated proposals + payments; 28,000+ users globally; multi-currency support.
+Cons: 500 kW cap; photogrammetry not LiDAR; no US SLD without AutoCAD; partner-funded business model.
 Pricing: Free.

 5. PVCase — Best for Utility-Scale Ground-Mount Layout

-Best for: Utility-scale developers wanting fastest ground-mount layout in AutoCAD workflows.
+Best for: Utility-scale developers wanting fastest ground-mount layout speed in AutoCAD-based workflows.

-PVCase is an AutoCAD plugin delivering 80-90% design time reduction for ground-mount layout.
-Bifacial yield modeling is validated by Imec/EnergyVille.
-If your work is heavily utility-scale ground-mount and your team is AutoCAD-native, PVCase removes layout friction faster than any web-based tool.
+PVCase is an AutoCAD plugin, not a standalone web platform.
+It delivers 80–90% design time reduction for ground-mount layout through automated terrain-following rack placement and bifacial yield modeling validated by Imec/EnergyVille.
+If your work is heavily utility-scale ground-mount and your team is already AutoCAD-native, PVCase removes layout friction faster than any web-based tool.

 6. SAM (System Advisor Model) — Best Open-Source